What you need to know about cremation services and costs in California

 Direct Cremation costs

-Southern California proves to be the cheapest place to be cremated.
-In Los Angeles and San Diego, direct cremation services are available for between $995 and $1,195.
+Southern California is the cheapest place to be cremated.
+In Los Angeles and San Diego, direct cremation services cost between $995 and $1,195.

-Since both of these cities have the largest populations in California, there will be growing interest from funeral service providers to capture a larger share of the cremation market as the cremation rate continues to rise.
+Since both cities have the largest populations in California, there will be growing interest among funeral service providers to capture a larger share of the cremation market as cremation rates continue to rise.

 Therefore, the cremation market may become even more competitive, driving prices lower.